stebaker92/DemoSignalR/readme.md

 A demo SignalR application with secure Hubs using JWT authentication & using rabbitMQ

-RabbitMQ Exchanges and Queues will be automatically generated
+RabbitMQ Exchanges and Queues will be automatically generated on application start

 ## Usage (Running with Docker)